-- § 1.
-A prospective student who has obtained one of the following degrees in Flanders will be admitted to a bachelor's programme: - a certificate of secondary education;
+§ 1.
+A prospective student who has obtained one of the following degrees, at an educational institution recognized by the Flemish Community will be admitted to a bachelor's programme:

-- a diploma of profession-oriented bachelor's studies (tertiary education) (hoger onderwijs van het korte type met volledig leerplan HOKT); - a diploma of adult post-secondary education for social development purposes (hoger onderwijs voor sociale promotie), except for a Teaching Certificate for Secondary and Higher Education (Getuigschrift Pedagogische Bekwaamheid); - a post-secondary ("gegradueerde") diploma or a certificate of higher vocational education (hoger beroepsonderwijs). - § 2.
-A prospective student will also be admitted to a bachelor's programme if he has obtained a degree or other proof of study outside Flanders: - where the diploma or other proof of study is recognised as being equivalent to one of the diplomas referred to in § 1 above under statutory provisions, European directives or international agreements; - where the diploma or other proof of study is recognised as being equivalent by the National Academic Recognition Information Centre - Flanders, NARIC Flanders (Agentschap van de Vlaamse Gemeenschap voor Kwaliteitszorg in Onderwijs en Vorming). - § 3.
-If the prospective student cannot produce a diploma, enrolment is possible only under the exceptional admission procedure set out in article 299. - § 4.
-If the prospective student produces a different diploma or other proof of study, enrolment is possible only on the grounds of prior approval which the prospective student must request in accordance with the conditions and procedures provided for in these regulations.
+- a certificate of secondary education; - a diploma of profession-oriented bachelor's studies (tertiary education) (hoger onderwijs van het korte type met volledig leerplan - HOKT); - a diploma of adult post-secondary education for social development purposes (hoger onderwijs voor sociale promotie), except for a Teaching Certificate for Secondary and Higher Education (Getuigschrift Pedagogische Bekwaamheid); - a post-secondary ("gegradueerde") diploma or a certificate of higher vocational education (hoger beroepsonderwijs).

+§ 2.
+A prospective student will also be admitted to a bachelor's programme if he has obtained a degree or other proof of study outside Flanders:

+- where the diploma or other proof of study is recognised as being equivalent to one of the diplomas referred to in § 1 above under statutory provisions, European directives or international agreements; - where the diploma or other proof of study is recognised as being equivalent by the National Academic Recognition Information Centre - Flanders, NARIC Flanders (Agentschap van de Vlaamse Gemeenschap voor Kwaliteitszorg in Onderwijs en Vorming).

+These prospective students need to apply according to the procedures for enrolment based on a foreign diploma, as set out in these regulations.

+§ 3.
+If the prospective student cannot produce a diploma, enrolment is possible only under the exceptional admission procedure set out in article 29.

+§ 4.
+If the prospective student produces a different diploma or other proof of study, he needs to apply according to the procedures for enrolment based on a foreign diploma, as set out in these regulations.